Core Revelations: the Star Formation and AGN Connection at the Heart of NGC 7469: [O IV] PSF issues

 \section{[O IV] PSF issues}

 As mentioned in Section \ref{sec: diags}, \of 25.89$\mu$m is an effective tracer of AGN activity.
 However, it presents several challenges in the context of the MIRI IFU data.
-Firstly, \of being the emission line with the second-longest wavelength in the spectrum of NGC 7469 and the MIRI instrument experiencing increasing fringing issues at longer wavelengths leads to significant fringing around this emission line. \of is also a relatively strong line that is highly concentrated at the nucleus, resulting in point spread function (PSF) issues.
+Indeed, \of is very near the long wavelength limit of the MIRI sensitivity of NGC 7469 and the MIRI instrument experiencing increasing fringing issues at longer wavelengths leads to significant fringing around this emission line. \of is also a relatively strong line that is highly concentrated at the nucleus, resulting in point spread function (PSF) issues.
 Specifically, the \of emission from the inner region spreads into neighboring spaxels, artificially increasing the \of flux away from the nucleus.

 This phenomenon is evident in the \ofnet distribution in the \cite{Weaver2010} diagram, where one would expect the nucleus to exhibit the highest ratio among the spaxels.
 However, as shown in Figure \ref{fig: OIV issue}, the shape of the distribution does not align with this expectation, with the wind and spaxels adjacent to the nucleus displaying higher \ofnet ratios than the nucleus itself.
 This discrepancy arises from the spreading of nuclear \of into adjacent spaxels, a problem not observed with \netns.
-Given the difficulty of accurately removing the PSF from the \of map, we introduced an artificial PSF to the \net and \netw maps to examine its effect on the diagram.
+Given the difficulty of accurately removing the PSF from the \of map, we introduced an artificial PSF to the \net and \netw maps to examine its effect on the diagram \citep{Law2023}.
 Upon doing so, the distribution of the spaxels aligns more closely with expectations, as now illustrated in the third panel of Figure \ref{fig: OIV issue}.